 SSH, at the top of the page, or you’ll

 get the wrong code to copy.
 Also, the line

 git branch -M main is unnecessary if you already configured

 git remote add origin https://github.com/jdoe/handouts.git git push -u origin main

-Enter your username and password when prompted.
-Note that on Unix operating systems, you don’t see asterisks appearing when you type in the password, but don’t worry, it’s being typed in!
-After the first time, you will no longer need to use the terminal to push changes if you do not want to.
-You can use the RStudio dropdown menu to both commit and push changes, and you won’t have to enter your password each time.
+After this first push, you will no longer need to use the terminal to push changes.
+You can use the RStudio dropdown menu to both commit and push changes, and you won’t have to enter the token each time.